kpango/resume/content/experiences/yahoo-swat.md

 - ***In-house Centralized Customer Services Platform
 Architectural Adviser***	2019/6~2019/8
 I supported the new In-house centralized customer service platform team as an architectural adviser, and we already have over 200 CS tools in our company.
 It was not possible for us to improve CS quality.
-We were not able to analyze CS data across each CS platform, thus we needed a new CS platform that integrates the full functionality of the current cs system.
+We cannot analyze CS data across each CS platform.
+Thus we needed a new CS platform that integrates the full functionality of the current CS system.
 We were in charge of taking care of CS data security and analytical data structure and data flow.
 I have many experiences with the cloud environment and security and data analysis, and I provided numerous advice and close support for the platform.

 - ***Service Authorization Mesh Sidecar